Brain based learning strategies are innovative, engaging, and at the cutting-edge of teaching methodology.

 You don’t want to repeat material until it becomes redundant and boring, distracting from student attention and productivity.
 However, it is also unlikely that a student will learn the content once and be able to accurately and fully remember that information forever, or even until the exam.

-Successful repetition of information (NOT rote learning) can be done in different ways to strengthen connections in the brain.
+The success of this brain based learning strategy can be accomplished in different ways to strengthen connections in the brain.
 In fact, the brain remembers information best when it is repeated in multiple ways.

 In presenting the information in multiple ways, the medium of the presentation is important.
 Video, images, charts and infographics are all productive mediums for repetition.